- November 13, 2020

 Enoki is a match-3 mushroom puzzle platformer!

-- The game is criticized for being an asset flip with low-quality graphics and minimal effort in development.
+- The game is criticized for being an asset flip with low-quality graphics and a lack of originality, leading to a perception of it being a cash grab.

-- There are no options to customize controls or graphics settings, making it inaccessible for some players.
+- There are no options to customize controls or graphics settings, which can hinder accessibility and overall enjoyment.

 monetization

-5 mentions Positive Neutral NegativeThe monetization strategy of the game has been heavily criticized as a blatant cash grab, characterized by the use of copied assets and templates, leading to accusations of unethical practices and scams.
-Reviewers highlight a pattern of misleading tactics, including fake reviews from compromised accounts, and a low price point that reflects the perceived lack of originality and quality.
-Overall, the game's monetization approach is seen as exploitative and indicative of a broader trend of asset flipping in the indie game market.
+10 mentions Positive Neutral NegativeThe monetization strategy of the game has been heavily criticized as a blatant cash grab, characterized by the use of copied assets and templates from asset stores, leading to accusations of unethical practices and shovelware.
+Reviewers highlight the developers' history of asset flipping and the use of compromised accounts to generate fake reviews, further undermining the game's credibility and value, especially given its low price point.
+Overall, the monetization approach is seen as exploitative and lacking originality.

-“Trying to get paid for someone else's game templates and assets... at best, this is shovelware; at worst, it's a scam and cash grab.”
+“Trying to get paid for someone else's game templates and assets... at best, this is shovelware; at worst, it's a scam/cash grab.”

-“The status of this game as nothing but an asset/template flip and cash grab is cemented by the developers' prior history of asset flip and construction kit copy-paste jobs, the fake and compromised Steam accounts they used to write fake reviews, the laughable $10 price tag for this garbage, and the way they dumped it into daily indie game bundles immediately at launch.”
+“The status of this game as nothing but an asset/template flip/cash grab is cemented by the developers' prior history of asset flip/construction kit copy-and-paste jobs, the fake/compromised Steam accounts they used to write fake reviews (all with the same broken English), the laughable $10 USD price tag for this garbage, and the way they dumped it into daily indie game bundles immediately at launch.”